valenwave/Luminescence/Master-Duel/Cards.md

 ## Quickdraw Synchron
 * If I discard Quillbolt Hedgehog, I can use Quillbolt Hedgehog's ability to bring it right back for a [Level 7 Synchro Monster that mentions "Synchron" Tuner as material](#level-7-synchro-monster-that-mentions-synchron-tuner-as-material)
 * It's one of the only level 5 Synchrons that I can use with Junk Speeder.
 I can't make much with it, but I can link summon Crystron Halqifibrax, but I have to wait a turn.
 So, I'm not in love with the idea.

+## Righty Driver
+* You have to normal summon this one to trigger it's ability.
+* Righty Driver + Junk Servant => Junk Speeder

 ## Road Synchron
 * I like it can become Level 2.
 It makes an extra Level 2 option for my Junk Speeder.